Rajasthan

 Location

-Named after the ancient yet charming city of Chittor of Rajasthan, Chittorgarh is one of the most popular forts in India.
-It is located majestically at a distance of 70 kms from the city of Ajmer.
+Named after the ancient yet charming city of Chittor in Rajasthan, Chittorgarh is one of the most popular forts in India.
+It is located majestically about 70 km from the city of Ajmer.

 History

-Dating back to the 7th century this fort is popular for being the largest fort in India and was constructed by the great ruler of the Mauryan dynasty, Chitrangada Mori.
-As per the researches and records this fort had served as the capital of state of Mewar state, incredibly for 834 years.
-Records show that, three crucial battles were fought here during a span of around 250 years in order gain control for this fort.
+Dating back to the 7th century, this fort is famous for being the largest fort in India and was constructed by the great ruler of the Mauryan dynasty, Chitrangada Mori.
+According to research and records, this fort served as the capital of the Mewar state for an incredible 834 years.
+Records show that three crucial battles were fought here over a span of around 250 years to gain control of this fort.

 Structure

-The entry to the fort is through seven gates, all depicting the insights of the architects who designed these gates in such a way that they could be used as a defense point.
-The pointed arches of the gates were reinforced so that they could fend off the attacks by elephants and cannons.
-At the top of the gates are notched parapets.
-From this point, it was easy for the archers to shoot the enemies approaching the fort.
+The entry to the fort is through seven gates, each depicting the insights of the architects who designed them in such a way that they could be used as defensive points.
+The pointed arches of the gates were reinforced so that they could fend off attacks by elephants and cannons.
+At the top of the gates are notched parapets, from which archers could shoot at the enemies approaching the fort.

 What to Do

-Apart from the various sections of the fort described above, you can also see the Jauhar Mela, which is held every year, though the exact timing and date are not known.
-It is said to be celebrated on the anniversary of Padmini’s Jauhar.
-Jauhar was a tradition followed during that period in which royal women used to end their life rather than falling into the hands of the enemies.
+Apart from visiting the various sections of the fort described above, you can also attend the Jauhar Mela, which is held annually, though the exact date is not fixed.
+It is said to commemorate the anniversary of Padmini’s Jauhar.
+Jauhar was a tradition in which royal women would end their lives rather than fall into the hands of their enemies.

 Eat, Drink, Collect

-The famous hotels that serve authentic Rajasthani, Indian, and Mughlai cuisines near the fort area are Pratap Palace, Hotel Meera, Castle Bijaipur, Bassi Fort, and Hotel Padmini.
-Apart from these outlets, there are several other restaurants and bars across the city where you can relax while sipping and dining.
+Some of the famous hotels that serve authentic Rajasthani, Indian, and Mughlai cuisines near the fort are Pratap Palace, Hotel Meera, Castle Bijaipur, Bassi Fort, and Hotel Padmini.
+In addition to these outlets, there are several other restaurants and bars across the city where you can relax and enjoy meals and drinks.

-When in Chittorgarh, you should not forget to visit the main market areas including Sadar Bazaar, Fort Road Market, Station Circle, etc., from where you can buy several handmade toys, leather goods, fabrics, and several other local products.
+When in Chittorgarh, don’t forget to visit the main market areas, including Sadar Bazaar, Fort Road Market, and Station Circle, where you can buy handmade toys, leather goods, fabrics, and various other local products.

-Being one of the major tourist destinations, there are a lot of hotels that provide accommodation to the visitors.
-Prices for a room vary from Rs 2000/- to Rs 9000/- per night.
+Being one of the major tourist destinations, there are many hotels that provide accommodation to visitors, with room prices ranging from Rs.2,000 to Rs.9,000 per night.

 Best Time to Visit

-The temperatures at Chittorgarh rises exponentially, so you should invest in purchasing some good quality shades, caps, sunscreen, and other stuff that will help you in beating the heat effectively.
-This will come in handy even if you are not able to plan your trip during the cooler months between Septembers to March, you will still be able to explore the majestic beauty that this place has to offer.
+Chittorgarh’s temperatures rise considerably, so it’s advisable to carry good-quality sunglasses, caps, sunscreen, and other items to beat the heat.
+These will come in handy even if you are unable to plan your trip during the cooler months between September and March.
+You will still be able to explore the majestic beauty this place has to offer.

 How to Reach

 Reaching Chittorgarh Fort is easy.
-It is well connected with road and rail network with all the major cities of the state and other states as well.
-The nearest airport from Chittorgarh Fort is at Udaipur at a distance of around 56 miles.
+It is well connected by road and rail to major cities in Rajasthan and other states.
+The nearest airport to Chittorgarh Fort is in Udaipur, around 56 miles away.

 You may also like...